kovidgoyal/calibre/manual/gui.rst

     6. **Add files to selected book records**: Allows you to add or update the files associated with an existing book in your library.

-    7. **Add data files to selected book records**: Allows you to add any number of extra files that will be stored in a :file:`data` sub-directory in the book directory
+    7. **Add data files to selected book records**: Allows you to add any number of extra files that will be stored in a :file:`data` sub-directory in the book directory.
+See :ref:`data_files` for details.

     8. **Add an empty file to selected book records**: Allows you to add an empty file of the specified format to the selected book records.